TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/fast_secure_boot.md

 ## Boot time calculator

 The boot time calculator can be used get an idea of the secure boot time values which can be achieved with fast boot sbls and tifs mcu.
+The numbers are as per SDK 10.00 version.

 Checkout the secure boot time calculator tool <a href="../boottime_calculator/index.html">here</a> .